gcsescience.com 13 gcsescience.com

 huge craters.
 A meteor which hits the Earth is called a meteorite.

-back Links The Earth and Beyond Planets Search Questions next
+back Links Planets The Solar System Revision Questions next